 Checkout this post on cutting fabric for some details on folding fabric and the correct grainlines of fabric

 I usually tape down the corners of the paper to my cutting table surface first, with a paper tape.
-Then keep the tape measure around my neck ( yes, this is necessary if you are like me and tend to loose the tape measure at the drop of a pin )
+Then keep the tape measure around my neck ( yes, this is necessary if you are like me and tend to lose the tape measure at the drop of a pin )

 Turn the dress inside out, flat ; make sure it is not stretched or skewed in any way.
 The garment should be zipped or fastened.
 Fold the dress/ top by the center fold line, so that back of the dress is outside ( and front is inside ofcourse) ; Keep the side seams together.
 Also ensure that dart seams are also matched if any.

 Keep the center fold line along a long edge of the paper.
 Make sure that the dress is lying flat on the paper.
 Hold the corners of the dress with pattern weights .
 They shouldn’t shift.
 Now with the pencil ( You can use the tracing wheel if you want to) trace around the dress.

 If there are darts in your dress, you have to add the measure of the darts to the pattern measure.
 Measure the darts correctly.
 (Measure one side of the dart and double this.
 You should be adding this much to the pattern.)

 Mark the neckline, shoulder point, waistline, hipline, armhole, and sleeve.
 At all times ensure that the dress is not being stretched or is moved from the center back fold line ( the edge of the paper here).

 Take off the dress and Make the lines clearer with a sketch pencil.

 You may have to add seam allowance, for the neckline (if you are doing binding) and armhole line.
 1/4 – 1/2 inch would do.
 For the side seams no need to add , as the seam allowance will already be there.
 But if it is a serged seam you may have to add seam allowance here too.